ChronoWeave/Synrix-public-disclosure/synrix_public_disclosure.md

 This system is purpose-built for continuous learning, agent autonomy, and consent-aware memory governance in constrained, real-world environments.
 It is capable of dynamic graph mutation, compression, and symbolic reflection without reliance on centralized training cycles or cloud-bound dependencies.

+Synrix is platform-agnostic and designed to scale from edge inference to datacenter-level orchestration.

 ---

 ## Core Innovations